akhileshmishrabiz/Devops-zero-to-hero/System-design-concepts/session-vs-token-authentication.md

 #### Final Thoughts

 Choosing between session-based and token-based authentication depends on your application's needs.
 Sessions offer simplicity and server-side control, while tokens provide scalability and efficiency for cloud-based applications.
 Understanding these methods will help you implement the right authentication strategy for your project.

-For more in-depth learning, consider checking out web security courses, such as the 12-week Web Security Academy, which offers group-based learning and expert-led modules on topics like Firebase security.
-Whether you're a beginner or a seasoned developer, continuous learning is key to mastering web security.